ballerina-platform/ballerina-distribution/examples/hello-world-service/hello_world_service.md

 ::: code hello_world_service.bal :::

-Execute the command below to run the above service.
+Run the service as follows.

 ::: out hello_world_service.server.out :::

-In a new CLI tab, execute th cURL command below to invoke the service.
+Invoke the service by executing the following cURL command in a new terminal.

 ::: out hello_world_service.client.out :::